MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

    [![Azure Marketplace items popup](media/azure-stack-download-azure-marketplace-item/image05.png "Azure Marketplace items")](media/azure-stack-download-azure-marketplace-item/image05.png#lightbox)

-7. If you have not installed the Azure Storage tools, you will get the following pop-up.
+7. If you have not installed the Azure Storage tools, you will get the following message.
 In order to install these tools, make sure you download [AzCopy](/azure/storage/common/storage-use-azcopy#download-and-install-azcopy-on-windows):

    ![Storage tools](media/azure-stack-download-azure-marketplace-item/vmnew1.png)